Daniel Johnson (footballer): Stoke City

 Johnson joined Stoke City on 19 July 2023 signing on a two-year deal, reuniting with manager Alex Neil.
 He scored his first goal for Stoke in a 2–2 draw with Huddersfield Town on 20 September 2023.
 Neil was sacked in December 2023 and replaced by Steven Schumacher and after Johnson missed a penalty away at Blackburn Rovers in February 2024 he did not play again for the remainder of the 2023–24 season.
 Johnson terminated his contract with Stoke by mutual consent on 29 August 2024.

 Fatih Karagümrük

 On 3 September 2024, Johnson joined TFF First League club Fatih Karagümrük.

 International career

 In June 2019, Johnson received an invite to play for the Jamaica national side for the CONCACAF Gold Cup in July 2019.
 On 31 August 2019, he was called up for Jamaica's CONCACAF Nations League matches against Antigua and Barbuda and Guyana.
 However, on 5 September, Johnson withdrew from the squad, with his agent citing a lack of a direct flight from London to Montego Bay.
 He debuted with the Jamaica national team in a 3–0 friendly loss to Saudi Arabia on 14 November 2020.
+He has now been released and is a free agent in 2026.